AnthonySteele/anthonysteele.github.io/TheBestAndWorstOfBlueGreenDeployments.md

 The fear of change given relatively infrequent and expensive releases was noticeable.
 Quality and incremental change was starved out in favour of hacking in new features that had a JIRA and a manager wanting them, as these were much easier to justify to the test team.

-The test team and it's multi-day [manual testing process](https://dora.dev/devops-capabilities/technical/test-automation/) going through each release was viewed as vital.
+Despite the existence of automated unit tests, these were low-level and tightly coupled.
+The separate test team and their [manual testing process](https://dora.dev/devops-capabilities/technical/test-automation/) going through each release was viewed as vital.
+It added a day or more to the release cycle.
 And they had no incentive to automate themselves out of their current job.

 It was around then that I started to say "These problems cannot be solved by adding process; the problems that can be solved by adding process have been  thus solved; so the remaining problems are those caused by too much process."
 I don't think that this was ever even taken seriously.
 The impacts were either not understood or not deemed important.